langroid/langroid/examples/kg-chat/README.md

 (derived from [`Neo4jChatAgent`](https://github.com/langroid/langroid/blob/main/langroid/agent/special/neo4j/neo4j_chat_agent.py)).
 It auto-generates a `neo4j` knowledge-graph based on the dependency structure of a given `PyPi` package.
 You can then ask the chatbot questions about the dependency graph.
-This agent uses two tools in addition to those already available to `Neo4jChatAgent`:
+This agent uses three tools in addition to those already available to `Neo4jChatAgent`:

 - DepGraphTool to build the dependency graph for a given pkg version, using the API